Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 }
 ```

 When the registry is ready, we can tag our image and push it to the registry.
 I recommend following the `Push Commands` provided by the registry.
-This push commands are a set of Docker commands for build and push the image.
+These *push commands* are a set of Docker commands for building and pushing the image.

 Two more things left to do is to create an S3 bucket in which we can stream logs and provision a policy for the task role for being able to write in this S3 bucket.
 We can create the S3 bucket as follows: